Skip to main content

 A data format that represents recognition and tracking results as facts.
 OMNI Agent can generate the following types of events:

-• ROI events (a person is in/out of ROI)
+• ROI events (a person is within or exits a Region of Interest).

-• Line crossing events (a person crossed the line marked on the video stream in the forward/reverse direction)
+• Line crossing events (a person crosses a marked virtual line in the video stream in either direction).

 Structure of Identification Event: